nodejs/node/GOVERNANCE.md

 Any community member or contributor can ask that something be added to the next meeting's agenda by logging a GitHub issue.
-Any Collaborator, CTC member or the moderator can add the item to the agenda by adding the ***ctc-agenda*** tag to the issue.
+Any Collaborator, CTC member, or the moderator can add the item to the agenda by adding the ***ctc-agenda*** tag to the issue.

 Prior to each CTC meeting, the moderator will share the agenda with